irneh/workforpizza/posts/2018-09-11-pesto-pizza/README.md

 ![](07-discard-stems.jpg)

 - Reggiano Parmesan.
-About that much.
+About that much, on the left.

 ![](08-cheese.jpg)